About Us

 The LEAD Group exists because the problem of lead poisoning affects millions of people throughout the world, often causing severe health problems.

 The Lead Education and Abatement Design Group (LEAD) is a not-for-profit community organisation which develops and provides information and referrals on lead poisoning and lead contamination prevention and management.
-Our goal is to work to eliminate childhood and foetal lead poisoning by the year 2012 and to protect the environment from lead in Australia and throughout the world.
+Our goal is Working to eliminate lead poisoning globally and to protect the environment from lead in all its uses: past, current and new uses.

 We aim to achieve this in three main ways: